 Scholarly Commons Citation

 Rothstein, Paul F., "The Story of Upjohn Co. v.
 United States: One Man's Journey to Extend Lawyer-Client Confidentiality, and the Social Forces that Affected it" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1391.
+1391.